lukasjuhas/lj-maintenance-mode/readme.txt

 * Move mode up to the "main" setting area instead of advanced settings
 * From now on, `init` hook instead of `get_header` is used for maintenance mode
 * Dedicated method to check if maintenance mode is enabled to make things cleaner
 * Improve current_user_can checks.
-From codex: current_user_can( $capability ) will aways return true if user is Super Admin, unless specifically denied - see [inline source code](https://developer.wordpress.org/reference/classes/wp_user/has_cap/)
+From codex: current_user_can( $capability ) will always return true if user is Super Admin, unless specifically denied - see [inline source code](https://developer.wordpress.org/reference/classes/wp_user/has_cap/)
 * Update readme
 * Preview mode will now perform capabilities check.
 (Thanks to [@esemlabel](https://wordpress.org/support/users/esemlabel/))
 * Added Comet Cache support.
 (Thanks to [@doume](https://wordpress.org/support/users/doume/))